sclo00ps/eCommerce_backend_site/README.md

      SO THAT my company can compete with other e-commerce companies

      ## Contribution:
      None at this time.
-Use Insomnia Core to test all of the request routes (Get, Post, Put, Delete) using the appropriate request body datapoints.

      ## Tests:
      Use Insomnia Core to test all of the request routes (Get, Post, Put, Delete) using the appropriate request body datapoints.

      ## Credits:
      None at this time.

      ## License:
      MIT